12Starlight/React-Redux/W13D5/W13D5| - jBuilder & Normalized State copy/2 - Normalized State/Q&A.md

 1. Why can we use the same `action.type` in two different reducers?
 >Answer: So, that the reducer handles the slice of state appropritate to that `action` which is the POJO object that our `Regular Action Creator` returns, and <kbd>type:</kbd> which is a property on that POJO.
 Our reducer recognizes that <kbd>type:</kbd> property which will have a different value each time, depending on what slice of state we want to manipulate, delete, or change.
-This <kbd>action.type</kbd>, represents our `listener` which our reducer will use in it's switch statement that then, will use the POJO <kbd>payload: value</kbd>.
+This <kbd>action.type</kbd>, represents our `listener` which our reducer for the appropriate slice of state, will use in it's switch statement that then, will use the POJO <kbd>payload: value</kbd>.
 This represents a property on the data object returned from our AJAX request, based on how we formatted our JSON view page.
 This <kbd>key</kbd> (payload.key) is then used to update the `store state`.

 ![alt text](./Screen&#32;Shot&#32;2020-02-08&#32;at&#32;4.jpg "Action.type Example")